centricconsulting/agent_c_framework/component_ref/05_contributing/component_quality_guidelines.md

 - **Composable**: Can be combined with any other components without conflicts

 **Independence Verification**:
-- Component can be added to any agent without requiring other components
+- Component can be added to any agent(s) without requiring other components
 - Component provides complete instructions for its capability area
 - Component doesn't reference or assume presence of other components